LearnersGuild/curriculum-app/modules/Promises/README.md

 ## Skills

-- Can describe the difference between a JavaScript Promise being fulfilled vs. rejected
+- Can describe the difference between a JavaScript Promise being fulfilled and it being rejected
 - Can use `.then` to handle when a JavaScript Promise is fulfilled
 - Can use `.catch` to handle when a JavaScript Promise is rejected
 - Can use `.then` to chain JavaScript Promises